afroditeapp/afrodite-backend/docs/api_usage.md

 ### Profile grid view

-Client will use previously get account state and check if capablity 'view_public_profiles' is visible.
-If that capability is not visible then client will check `/media/moderation/request` to see is there a currently ongoing moderation request.
+Client will use previously get account state and check if permission 'view_public_profiles' is visible.
+If that permission is not visible then client will check `/media/moderation/request` to see is there a currently ongoing moderation request.
 That info will also include current position in the moderation queue.
 Client will show moderation info if images are pending moderation.
 If not then client will show text "Profile is not set as public".

-If capablility 'view_public_profiles' is set then update location with `/profile/location` and start profile paging `/profile/page/next`.
+If permission 'view_public_profiles' is set then update location with `/profile/location` and start profile paging `/profile/page/next`.
 Refresh is possible when using `/profile/page/reset`.